elisavitale/connect-four/README.md

 `| | | | | | | |`

 *Diagonals* go from top left to bottom right (&#8600;), whereas *antidiagonals* go from bottom left to top right (&#8599;).\
-During gameplay, the red and yellow discs are replaced by letters: R for red, Y for yellow.